sclaireaustria/UglyMugCafeApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.
 Run server:
 1. Open the 'UglyMugCafe' (https://github.com/sclaireaustria/UglyMugCafe.git) solution in Visual Studio
-2. In the Visual Studio terminal, run the following to create in your local SQL Server: add-migration InitialCreation update-database
-3. Debug the project
+2. Debug the project

 Run client:
 1. Open the 'UglyMugCafeApp' in Visual Studio Code
 2. In the VS code terminal, run 'ng serve --o'.
 This should open 'http://localhost:4200/'
-3. Open the url 'http://localhost:4200/order' to access the ordering page and 'http://localhost:4200/order-list' to open the order queue
+3. Open the url 'http://localhost:4200/order-form' to access the ordering page and 'http://localhost:4200/order-queue' to open the order queue

 ## Development server